GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 ### App

 **App** processes the application configuration files (public and private), sets caching mechanisms (optional Redis support), configures URL routing, emmits CSP headers and sets the core **Model** (multidimensional array). **App** then loads the corresponding *presenter* based on the actual URI and the coresponding route.
 It can also run a *CLI presenter*, if the CLI is detected.
-When the *presenter* "returns" the updated Model back, the output is echoed and final headers are set (including some optional debugging information).
+When the *presenter* returns an updated Model, the output is echoed and final headers are set (including some optional debugging information).
 Runtime ends here.

 ### Presenters